 - The defending champion, Simon Yates was 1st in the Tour of Spain last year.
 He has had an injury-plagued season so far and his brother Adam did better in the Giro.
 But he is riding well and a great climber.

 - Romain Bardet, France's best hope of a home winner.
 He won the race in 2015 and is in good form.
 Always dangerous in a hard race.

-- Vincenzo Nibali – very highly regarded, but yet to win in Spain since he won the Vuelta in 2010.
-Riding in support of Jakob Fuglsang this year.
+- Vincenzo Nibali – very highly regarded; he won the Vuelta in 2010.

-- Steven Kruijswijk, the only rider from the Netherlands, is someone a lot of Dutch fans have their sights set on.
+- Steven Kruijswijk, the only rider from the Netherlands, is someone a lot of Dutch fans had their sights set on in 2018.
 His form is good and he is a very experienced rider.

 - Alejandro Valverde, riding for Movistar, is like a Spanish Nibali.
-He has lost the title two times in the last three years, and it is likely he is going to be in the running again this year.
+He has lost the title two times in the last three years.

 Of the Vuelta a Espana: Does it have a Fixed Start and End Time?